Graduate Certificate in Cognitive Behaviour Therapy

-Completion of a four-year accredited sequence in psychology
+Completion of 4-year accredited sequence in psychology

 - Successfully complete 48 units as outlined in the program structure